razshare/frizzante-docs/docs/pages.md

 	f.ServerWithIndex(srv, index)
 	```

-	This index sets the `page` to `welcome` indicating it will render the `lib/pages/welcome.svelte` file.
+	This index routes the page `welcome` to the path `/welcome`, indicating it will render the `lib/pages/welcome.svelte` file.

-	Whenever the `welcome` page is requested using the `GET` http verb, the index will execute the `show` function.
+	Whenever the user opens the `welcome` page, the index will execute the `indexShowFunction` function.

-	Whenever the `welcome` page is requested using the `POST` http verb, the index will execute the `action` function.
+	Whenever the user sends a POST form to the `welcome` page, the index will execute the `indexActionFunction` function.

-	!!! warning
-		Multiple indexes cannot use the same page.

 ## Data fields